Functions for Working with Strings

 toValidUTF8

-(U+FFFD) character.
+Replaces invalid UTF-8 characters by the � (U+FFFD) character.
 All running in a row invalid characters are collapsed into the one replacement character.

 Syntax